Rockley Photonics Holdings Limited (RKLY): Skating on Thin Ice? We Know the Answer

 Robert W. Baird gave a rating of “Outperform” to RKLY, setting the target price at $18 in the report published on August 26th of the current year.

-During the last 5 trading sessions, RKLY rose by +10.70%, in comparison to the 20-day moving average.
-In addition, Rockley Photonics Holdings Limited saw -1.07% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RKLY fell by -15.03%, in comparison to the 20-day moving average, which settled at $8.57.
+In addition, Rockley Photonics Holdings Limited saw -23.32% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RKLY